roc-streaming/roc-toolkit/README.md

 Contributions are always welcome!

 We use GitHub for issue tracking and code review.
 Feel free to file bug reports or feature requests, and send pull requests for review.
-The project internals are documented [here](https://roc-project.github.io/roc/docs/internals.html).
+The project internals are documented [here](https://roc-project.github.io/roc/docs/internals.html) and [here](https://roc-project.github.io/roc/doxygen/).
 The developer's information can be found [here](https://roc-project.github.io/roc/docs/development.html).

 Licensing
 ---------